rsokl/Learning_Python/Python/Module6_Testing/Hypothesis.md

 ```

 which tests the property that `range(n)` has a length of `n` for any non-negative integer value of `n`.
-Well, it isn't *really* testing this property for all non-negative integers; clearly it is only testing the values 0-3.
+Well, it isn't *really* testing this property for all non-negative integers; clearly it is only testing the values 0-3, as indicated by the `parametrize` decorator.
 We should probably also check much larger numbers and perhaps traverse various orders of magnitude (i.e. factors of ten) in our parameterization scheme.
 No matter what set of values we land on, it seems like we will have to eventually throw our hands up and say "okay, that seems good enough."